mad-lab/transit/src/pytransit/doc/source/tpp.rst

       single-ended.
 Since there are no barcodes, each read will be counted as a unique template.*

--  prefix to use for filename (for the multiple intermediate files that will get generated in the process; when you pick datasets, a temp file name will automatically be suggested for you, but you can change it to whatever you want)
+-  prefix to use for output filename (for the multiple intermediate files that will get generated in the process; when you pick datasets, a temp file name will automatically be suggested for you, but you can change it to whatever you want)